HisarCS/PiWarsTurkey-Library-Folders/README.md

 ```python
 veriOkumayaBasla()
 ```
-Creates a new Thread to call ```python veriGuncelle()``` in order to update the data without slowing down the main thread.
+Creates a new Thread to call ``` veriGuncelle()``` in order to update the data without slowing down the main thread.

 ```python
 veriOku()
 ```
-Returns the current data of the camera as a numPy array.
+Returns the current data of the camera as a numpy array.

 ```python
 kareyiGostermeyiGuncelle()